voxeet/comms-sdk-dotnet/docs/documentation/unity/visualscripting.md

-# Unity Visual Scripting
+# Visual Scripting

 Visual Scripting in Unity allows creating logic for games or applications without writing code, using visual, node-based graphs.
 The Dolby.io Communications Plugin for Unity provides nodes that allow using .NET SDK functionalities in Unity Visual Scripting 2021.
 The plugin can be used with Visual Scripting and C# scripting at the same time.
 This document describes the available nodes and events.

-Before using the plugin for visual scripting, make sure that you added the .NET SDK to Unity and initialized the SDK using the [Initializing] procedure.
+Before using the plugin for visual scripting, make sure that you added the .NET SDK to Unity and initialized the SDK using the [Initializing](./unity.md#initialization) procedure.

 ## Visual Scripting Nodes